IntelLabs/nlp-architect/examples/np2vec/README.md

 For example, if the marking character is '\_', the NP "Natural Language Processing" will be marked as "Natural_Language_Processing_".

 We use the [CONLL2000](https://www.clips.uantwerpen.be/conll2000/chunking/) shared task dataset in the default parameters of our example for training np2vec model.
-You can download the dataset from [NLTK](https://www.nltk.org/data.html) using the following command ```nltk.download('conll2000')```.
 The terms and conditions of the data set license apply.
 Intel does not grant any rights to the data files.

 ## Training Usage